jubitaneja/artifact-cgo/README.md

-This specifies a shift left operation of a 8-bit constant value `32` by an unknown shift amount labelled by `%x`.
+This specifies a shift left operation of a 8-bit constant value `32` by an unknown shift amount labeled by `%x`.
 The question is to compute known bits information for `%0` i.e.
 `32 << %x` from both compiler and our tool - Souper.